Sound Vault: creating podcasts and celebrating listening

 - Tracks with Chack is a short four-part history of rap, produced by Yateley sixth-form student, Michael Chacko (above left), who spent a week on work experience with the project in the summer.
 Michael is a former Member of the UK Youth Parliament;

-Sound Vault has so far seen collaborations with the University for the Creative Arts, the Museum of Farnham, and the Mayor of Yateley
+Sound Vault saw collaborations with the University for the Creative Arts, the Museum of Farnham, and the Mayor of Yateley

-As evidenced in podcasts created by people who have never previously used a computer, Sound Vault supports work on digital literacy in the local community.
-It also champions the concept of cultural democracy, enabling people at the grassroots to create art and get creative by actually doing it, and the realm of sound should be no different.
+As evidenced in podcasts created by people who have never previously used a computer, Sound Vault supported work on digital literacy in the local community.
+It also championed the concept of cultural democracy, enabling people at the grassroots to create art and get creative by actually doing it, and the realm of sound should be no different.

-You can get more details on Sound Vault via our website www.SoundVaultHQ.com.
+You can still catch all of the material from Sound Vault via a legacy website www.SoundVaultHQ.com.

 Or, ‘Like’ us on Facebook (@SoundVaultHQ).

-Sound Vault is a member of the Community Media Association.
+Sound Vault was a proud member of the Community Media Association.